 I provide newborn photography in Minneapolis and beyond.
 I photograph babies in the home with a relaxed lifestyle and documentary approach.
 My style is bright, natural, creamy, warm, candid, and detail-oriented.
 Click here to view some of my work.

-Head to the Connect page or email me at karajoyphoto@gmail.com.
+Head to the Contact page or email me at karajoyphoto@gmail.com.
 You can also text or call me at 612.599.8349.